 Ensure that your car’s licence disc is up to date and that your car is equipped with two warning triangles.
 Fire extinguishers are not a legal requirement, but since these have been asked for in the past, we recommend you have one in the car.
 It is a good idea to have a copy of your car’s registration papers with you, to avoid delays at road blocks which check for vehicle theft.

 Check the weather.
 Under normal conditions a 4×4 is not needed to get to the resort; although the mountain pass to the resort is steep any car above a 1.4l engine will make it up the pass.
 This however can all change in the event of natural snowfalls !
-Visit the Afriski website for the latest weather and road conditions.
+Visit the Afriski website for the latest weather, road conditions and snow reports.
 Roads are generally always cleared and salted immediately by the Letseng Diamond mine as soon as it has stopped snowing.
 In the event of heavy snow it is best to use a 4×4 vehicle equipped with snow chains.
-Click here to get the latest snow report.

 Pack warm clothing, blankets, as well as some food and water, in case of a breakdown.
 Parts of Lesotho have no cell-phone signal, so it is best to be prepared for any eventuality.